jeffreykegler/old_kollos/notes/misc/strand.md

 to make finding `pred-eim`, `tok` and `cause-eim` efficient.
 It is assumed that the grammar is cycle-free.
-For simplicity, the above description was in terms of a recursion.
-A recursion is NOT an acceptable implementation.
-The implementation will require

-* A stack of Earley items to be processed.
-Since the number of Earley items in a strand is known, either a fixed size stack or a dynamicly sized one could be used.

-* An AVL (or a hash) from input tokens and Earley items to bocage nodes, to be prevent an Earley item from being pushed on the stack twice.

-The algorithm then proceeds as follows:

-* We initialize the stack of Earley items with `eim`.

-* LOOP: While the stack of Earley item is not empty,

-    - Call the current top of stack Earley item, `work-eim`.

-    - We examine the top of stack, to determine if bocage nodes exist to create all the links.
-Input tokens and Earley items are looked up in the AVL, and the bocage node found in the AVL is used if it exists.

-    - Any terminal bocage node that does not exist is created and added to the AVL.

-    - If a Earley item need for a link is not in the AVL, that Earley item is pushed on top of the stack.

-    - If Earley items were pushed, so `work-eim` is no longer on top of the stack, we continue with LOOP, and do not perform the following steps.

-    - If `work-eim` is still on top of the stack,
-      We pop `work-eim` from the top of the stack.

-    - We create the bocage node, `new-node`, `work-eim`, adding all necessary links.
-      (Because no Earley items were pushed onto the stack, we know that all the bocage nodes necessary for the links can be found in the AVL.)

-    - We add to the AVL, an entry with `work-eim` as the key, and `new-node` as the value, and continue with LOOP.

 ## Producing the ASF from inactive strands

 To produce an ASF from an inactive strand,